A - Z Waste Guide

 Stationery

+Top Tips!
 Used envelopes are perfect for use as internal mail.
 Just cross out or cover over the original address and send it on.
 Create a departmental stationery cupboard to reuse any unwanted items instead of buying new ones.
-If you wish to recycle your pens you can take them to any Rymans store.

 Textiles

-Scrap textiles can be donated to a number of local playforums please contact Sustainability Team for more details.
+Scrap textiles can be donated to a number of local charities please contact Sustainability team for more details.

 Tetra Pak Cartons